Cruise and Maritime Voyages fleet

 Later in 2019, sailing from London on October 9 is a 53-night cruise to Sydney.
 The voyage also includes Barbados, Panama Canal, Acapulco, South Pacific islands, and Auckland.
 Fares start from GBP 3929 pp based on Buy one get one free offer (Full Fare is GBP 7859).

 Starting 2017, CMV offers cruise departures from Wales for the first time in the company's history.
-The roundtrips are out of Cardiff and Newport to Norwegian Fjords, Iberia (Portugal, Spain), France, River Seine.
-The ships Marco Polo and Magellan offer the roundtrip itineraries from Wales also during season 2019.
+The roundtrips are out of Cardiff and Newport to Norwegian Fjords, Iberia (Portugal and Spain), France, Seine River.
+The liners Marco Polo and Magellan offer the roundtrip itineraries from Wales also during season 2019.